 The IPv6 protocol is the next generation of the internetwork datagram delivery protocol of the Internet protocol family.
-Programs may use IPv6 through higher-level protocols such as the Transmission Control Protocol (TCP) or the User Datagram Protocol (UDP), or may interface directly to IPv6.
+Programs can use IPv6 through higher-level protocols such as the Transmission Control Protocol (TCP) or the User Datagram Protocol (UDP), or can interface directly to IPv6.
 See tcp(7P) and udp(7P).
-Direct access may be by means of the socket interface, using a “raw socket,” or by means of the Transport Level Interface (TLI).
-The protocol options and IPv6 extension headers defined in the IPv6 specification may be set in outgoing datagrams.
+Direct access can be by means of the socket interface, using a “raw socket,” or by means of the Transport Level Interface (TLI).
+The protocol options and IPv6 extension headers defined in the IPv6 specification can be set in outgoing datagrams.

 The STREAMS driver /dev/rawip6 is the TLI transport provider that provides raw access to IPv6.

 Raw IPv6 sockets are connectionless and are normally used with the sendto() and recvfrom() calls (see send(3SOCKET) and recv(3SOCKET)), although the connect (3SOCKET) call can also be used to fix the destination for future datagrams.
 In this case, the read(2) or recv(3SOCKET) and write(2) or send(3SOCKET) calls can be used.
 Ancillary data can also be sent or received over raw IPv6 sockets using the sendmsg(3SOCKET) and recvmsg(3SOCKET) system calls.